talus-analytics-bus/covid-npi-policy-api/COVID AMP data update brief checklist.md

-# COVID MAP data update brief checklist
+# COVID AMP data update brief checklist
 Note: It is safe to perform data updates on different hosts because this checklist will completely and comprehensively replace the data in the cloud databases each time.

 1. Install virtual environment as described in the main [`README.md`](./README.md) of this repository